baltimoreheritage/tours/_posts/2015-11-07-mount-vernon-slavery-emancipation.md

 - Say "enslaved people" not "slaves,"
 - Say "slaveholder" not "slave owner"

-Sources for understanding slavery in Baltimore
+Sources for understanding slavery in Baltimore?

-Census
+- Census
-Directories
+- Directories
-WPA Slave Narratives
+- WPA Slave Narratives

-# South Square
+# 2: South Square

 Establish historic context of slavery and freedom in pre-Civil War Baltimore - begin with example tied to Lafayette Monument and move forward in time

 ## Lafayette Monument (1924)
-Scultptor Andrew O'Connor, Jr.
+Sculptor Andrew O'Connor, Jr.

 Explain: Marquis de Lafayette's life opens a window in the changing nature of slavery in Baltimore and the United States between his arrival in U.S. in 1777 and his death in 1834.